alielkhateeb/dummy-project/README.md

 # dummy-project

 ## Getting started
+To start the app:
+- Run the batch script [setup](/setup.bat).
+- Open browser and navigate to http://localhost:3001

-To start the app, run the
+Hint: To change the port, go to [.env](.env) file and change the variable `PORT`
 ## Framework
 I have built my own framework, the framework is following MVC pattern.